daienso/fansipanpub/README.md

 ### Business Process Management
 Integrates the solutions with customer’s business processes and automated workflows as well as incident management systems.

-## Use cases
+## Applications and Use cases
-Fansipan framework supports many functions when applied to many use cases: (1) results from state-of-the-art detection models (e.g., object detection models, sound detection models, etc.) from different sources can be easily integrated into Fansipan, (2) Fansipan helps to ingest detected data (real-time, via different application/network protocols) to the cloud, (3) enriching/transforming detected data (interoperability), and (4) aggregating different (enriching/transforming) detected data for suitable applications.
+Fansipan framework supports many functions when applied to many use cases:
+*  Results from state-of-the-art detection models (e.g., object detection models, sound detection models, etc.) from different sources can be integrated using Fansipan adaptors and connectors.
+This allows many applications and existing systems employing their own technology stack for object detection, utilizing specific ML models but do not worry about dealing with diverse formats of results
+* Fansipan provides features for ingesting detected data (real-time, via different application/network protocols) to the cloud, allow ETL of detected data via interoperable connections for object detection pipleines, messaging and sink databases
+* Features for enriching/transforming detected data with other provenance and metadata to support data interoperability for detection applications, which can process results from different types of pipelines and ML models from different vendors
+* Features for aggregating different (enriched/transformed) detected data from different points of detections for suitable applications which deal with situation detection in zones.

 ### Search and Localization
-Applications/Domains: (1) similar search in security monitoring, healthcare, etc. (2) object search and localization in manufacturing, monitoring, etc.
+Applications/Domains: similarity search in security monitoring, object search and localization in manufacturing and monitoring.

 Keys: effective detected data modeling for storage and search engines.